Skip to content

 • New classification criteria terminology, utilizing more objective language ("High" or "Low"), as opposed to the subjective terms used previously (i.e., "Poor" or "Superior").

-• Updated task descriptions, which now include how the task outcome measures may relate to common everyday activities (e.g., example activities related to Monkey Ladder include planning the day’s errands, then carrying out those errands in the correct order by memory).
+• Updated task descriptions, which now include how the task outcome measures may relate to common everyday activities (e.g., example activities related to Number Ladder include planning the day’s errands, then carrying out those errands in the correct order by memory).

 Let Us Know Your Comments